DigitalzombieTLD/DualSenseX/README.md

 # DualSenseX for TLD

-Adds support for the haptic triggers of the DualSense PS controller.
+Adds support for the haptic triggers of the DualSense PS controller through the "DualSenseX" application by Paliverse (https://github.com/Paliverse/).
-Full configurable through the DualSenseXSettings.ini file and ingame settings.
+Fully configurable through the DualSenseXSettings.ini file and ingame settings.

 ## Instructions